BIO00087H Workshop 2: Linux IV

 - Single cell RNAseq analysis (Workshop 5)

-- Population genomics (Workshop 7)
+- Population genomics (Workshop 6)

 For your report, you should choose one of these analyses methods, and repeat it on a larger data set that we provide.
 All data sets are in /shared/biology/bioldata1/bl-00087h/data

 - These word limits are maximums, not targets.
-You can achieve a very high grade with a substantially shorter report.
+You can achieve a very high grade with a shorter report.

 Detailed information is available in the BIO00087H Genomics report guide.